 We believe that the blessings of salvation are made free to all by the gospel; that it is the immediate duty of all to accept them by cordial, penitent, and obedient faith; and that nothing prevents the salvation of the greatest sinner on earth, but his own inherent depravity and voluntary rejection of the gospel; which rejection involves him in an aggravated condemnation.”

 Now, it seems to me that this section, understood according to the plain meaning of the words, is contradictory to the previous sections, especially in relation to the doctrine of unconditional election.
 “The blessings of salvation are made free to all by the gospel.”
 How so?
 We should ask what is the precise content of “the gospel” that is being referred to?
 “It is the immediate duty of all to accept them [the blessings of salvation] by cordial, penitent, and obedient faith.”
 But not all can accept them.
-Only the elect will be caused to accept them by pre-faith regeneration and an “irresistible grace.”
+This is a “duty” that God himself frustrates and makes impossible.
+Only the elect will be caused to accept the blessings of salvation by pre-faith regeneration and an “irresistible grace.”
 How does it make sense therefore to talk of an “immediate duty” for all to accept those “blessings of salvation?”
-All cannot accept those “blessings of salvation” because only particular individuals have been predestined to accept those “blessings of salvation.”
+All cannot accept those “blessings of salvation” because only particular individuals have been predestined to accept them.
 How does it make sense to say that “nothing prevents the salvation of the greatest sinner on earth, but his own…voluntary rejection of the gospel” when the “greatest sinner on earth,” or the least sinner on earth for that matter, has nothing to do with their salvation.
 They don’t accept it or reject it.
 They are only acted upon by God who causes them to accept it or reject it.
 Only if one is among the elect is salvation worked in them, and that irresistibly.
-We cannot talk of “acceptance” or “rejection” in any meaningful sense of the words because these presuppose libertarian freedom and are contradictory to determinism.
+We cannot talk of “acceptance” or “rejection” in any meaningful sense of the words because these presuppose libertarian freedom and are contradictory to theistic determinism.
 And if one is among the non-elect it makes no sense to speak of them voluntarily rejecting the gospel.
 They cannot be saved at all because salvation is not a matter of voluntarily acceptance of the gospel.
 The salvation or damnation of each person has been unalterably predetermined by God alone.
 Talk of “salvation being made free to all,” the “duty” for all to “accept” and exercise “obedient faith,” and that “nothing prevents” the salvation of a sinner except their “own voluntary rejection of the gospel,” and that an “aggravated condemnation” results from such “rejection” are all incoherent with the Calvinist soteriological doctrines laid out in the previous sections.
 So here we have incoherence and contradiction both exemplified and codified in this Calvinistic statement of faith.

 Pastor Gilbert’s church also identifies with the 9Marks ministry movement which, as far as I can tell, is comprised of Calvinist churches and pastors.
 The 9Marks ministry was founded by Calvinist pastor Mark Dever of the Capitol Hill Baptist Church.
 Dever wrote a book titled “Nine Marks of a Healthy Church” that seeks to help “local churches grow in life and vitality as they organize their life around God’s Word.”
-The 9Marks ministry has produced a series of books to examine pastor Dever’s nine marks of a healthy church in greater detail.
+The 9Marks ministry has produced a series of books to teach pastor Dever’s nine marks of a healthy church in greater detail.
 One of those marks is “a biblical understanding of the gospel.”
 Pastor Gilbert has written the book in the series titled, What is the Gospel?

 Now, this is the question I have been putting to Calvinists to see whether their definitions of the gospel are coherent with their Calvinist soteriology.
 Therefore, Calvinist books that directly address and answer the question “What is the Gospel?” are important as a source of information on this issue.
 We saw that the Calvinist soteriology in the above statement of faith and the section “Concerning the Freeness of Salvation” seems to contain two mutually exclusive perspectives that have direct bearing on our question “What is the gospel?”
 D. A. Carson writes the foreword of Gilbert’s book.
 Carson admits that there are mutually exclusive gospels in the evangelical church today.